CLU-MSCP/bedics/index.md

 1. [Society for the Improvement of Psychological Science](https://improvingpsych.org/) is a conference where open science *is* the topic of conversation.
 It's not your typical conference.
 At SIPS you are encouraged to join working groups, mingle, and actively participate in projects that further the advancement of psychological science.

 2. [R Studio Conference](https://www.rstudio.com/conference/) is *quite* spendy for both registration and pre-conference workshops.
-However, you'll learn from the best and brightest from R Studio covering topics from machine learning to data wrangling in R with R Studio.
+However, you'll learn from the best and brightest from R Studio covering topics from data wrangling to machine learning in R using R Studio.

 3. [Use R!](https://www.r-project.org/conferences.html) was recently in [Brisbane, Australia (2018)](https://user2018.r-project.org/) and will be in [Toulouse, France in 2019!](http://www.user2019.fr/).
 Check out the 2018 site for topics covered.